 - 3.1.
 This policy refers to, and complies with, the following legislation and guidance:

 - The Children's Act 1989

 - The Children and Young Persons' Act 2008

+- The Children (Leaving Care) Act 2000

+- The Children and Families Act 2014

+- The Adoption and Childrens Act 2002

+- The Adoption Act 1976

-4. Aims of Provision for Looked After and Previously looked After Pupils
+4. Aims of Provision for Looked After and Previously Looked After Pupils

 - 4.1.
-Chadsgrove aims to: - Provide a safe and secure environment where education is valued and there is a belief in the abilities and potential of all pupils

-- Support Looked After and Previously Looked After Pupils and give them access to every opportunity to continually achieve and enjoy their learning - Recognise and support the specific challenges faced by this group of pupils, whilst continuing to foster a culture of high expectations with regard to learning, behaviour and progress - Ensure all Looked After and Previously Looked After Pupils feel secure and confident in their membership and inclusion of the school community as it is recognised that this is very important for their social and emotional development
+Chadsgrove aims to: - Provide a safe and secure environment where education is valued and there is a belief in the abilities and potential of all pupils - Support Looked After and Previously Looked After Pupils and give them access to every opportunity to continually achieve and enjoy their learning - Recognise and support the specific challenges faced by this group of pupils, whilst continuing to foster a culture of high expectations with regard to learning, behaviour and progress - Ensure all Looked After and Previously Looked After Pupils feel secure and confident in their membership and inclusion of the school community as it is recognised that this is very important for their social and emotional development

-5. Roles and Responsibilities The Governing Body
+5. Roles and Responsibilities

+The Governing Body

 - 5.1.
-Section 20 of the Children and Young Persons Act 2008 places a duty on the Governing Body of maintained schools to designate a member of staff to have responsibility to promote the educational achievement of Looked After Pupils who are registered pupils at the school.
-The Governing Body must also ensure that the designated teacher undertakes appropriate training. - 5.2.
-As such, the Governing Body at Chadsgrove School will: - Ensure that there is a qualified and experienced teacher named as the Designated Teacher for Looked After and Previously Looked After Pupils, and that he/she is enabled to carry out their responsibilities - In partnership with the Head Teacher, ensure that the Designated Teacher has access to appropriate training, sufficient time to carry out duties and receives adequate support - Support the Head Teacher, Designated Teacher and other members of staff in ensuring the needs of Looked After and Previously Looked After Pupils are met - Support the Local Authority in its statutory duty to promote the educational achievement of Looked After Pupils - Nominate a named school governor for Looked After and Previously Looked After Pupils - Ensure that school policies and procedures give Looked After and Previously Looked After Pupils equal access and/or positively discriminate this group by prioritising their needs - Receive, as a minimum, an annual report from the Designated Teacher that includes: - The number of Looked After Pupils in the school and their originating Local Authorities - ❖ A clear overview of the educational needs and levels of progress of Looked After Pupils in the school including whether any are gifted or talented - At Chadsgrove we refer to pupils as having unique talents and abilities (CUTA) - Attendance and exclusion information for Looked After Pupils - Any Special Educational Needs of the pupils - Destinations of Looked After Pupils who leave the school - How the teaching and learning needs of Looked After Pupils are reflected in school development plans - Whether the school is making full use of all available resources, including Pupil Premium Funding, in order to maximise opportunity for Looked After and Previously Looked After Pupils - 5.3.
+Section 20 of the Children and Young Persons Act 2008 places a duty on the Governing Body of maintained schools to designate a member of staff to have responsibility to promote the educational achievement of Looked After Pupils who are registered pupils at the school. - 5.2.
+As such, the Governing Body at Chadsgrove School will: - Ensure that there is a qualified and experienced teacher named as the Designated Teacher for Looked After and Previously Looked After Pupils, and that he/she is enabled to carry out their responsibilities - In partnership with the Head Teacher, ensure that the Designated Teacher has access to appropriate training, sufficient time to carry out duties and receives adequate support - Support the Head Teacher, Designated Teacher and other members of staff in ensuring the needs of Looked After and Previously Looked After Pupils are met - Support the Local Authority in its statutory duty to promote the educational achievement of Looked After Pupils - Nominate a named school governor for Looked After and Previously Looked After Pupils - Ensure that school policies and procedures give Looked After and Previously Looked After Pupils equal access and/or positively discriminate this group by prioritising their needs - Receive, as a minimum, an annual report from the Designated Teacher that includes: - The number of Looked After Pupils in the school and their originating Local Authorities - A clear overview of the educational needs and levels of progress of Looked After Pupils in the school including whether any are gifted or talented

+- ❖ Attendance and exclusion information for Looked After Pupils - Any Special Educational Needs of the pupils - Destinations of Looked After Pupils who leave the school - How the teaching and learning needs of Looked After Pupils are reflected in school development plans - Whether the school is making full use of all available resources, including Pupil Premium Funding, in order to maximise opportunity for Looked After and Previously Looked After Pupils

 As part of arrangements for monitoring the effectiveness of the role, the report should enable the Governing Body to make overall judgments about the Designated Teacher role in the context of wider school planning.

-5.4.
 The report should also be acted upon by the Governing Body so as to support the Designated Teacher and maximise the impact of the role